nghiant3223/nghiant3223.github.io/_posts/2025-06-03-memory_allocation_in_go.md

 ### Span Class

 Go’s garbage collector is a tracing garbage collector, which means it needs to traverse the object graph to identify all reachable objects during a collection cycle.
-However, if a type is known to contain no pointers neither directly nor through its fields, e.g. a struct that has multiple fields and some of the fields contain pointer to primitive types for pointer to another struct, then the garbage collector can safely skip scanning objects of that type to reduce overhead and improve performance, right?
+However, if a type is known to contain no pointers neither directly nor through its fields, e.g. a struct that has multiple fields and some of the fields contain pointer to primitive types or pointer to another struct, then the garbage collector can safely skip scanning objects of that type to reduce overhead and improve performance, right?
 The presence or absence of pointers in a type is determined at compile time, so this optimization comes with no additional runtime cost.

 To facilitate this behavior, the Go runtime introduces the concept of a [*span class*](https://github.com/golang/go/blob/go1.24.0/src/runtime/mheap.go#L556-L562).